What is the Best CBD Oil? Not All CBD Oil Is Equal (American Hemp vs. International Mass Produced Hemp)

 The cannabinoids, especially the CBD, is where our interest lies.

-In much the same way as marijuana growers are very selective of how they grow their crop, American hemp growers are taking the same approach to how they grow their CBD rich hemp plants.
+In much the same way as medical marijuana growers are very selective of how they grow their crop, American hemp growers are taking the same approach to how they grow their CBD rich hemp plants.

 American farmers who are growing hemp for CBD extraction: